febagni/Arara/README.md

 streamlit run app.py
 ```

 The application should now be up and running on your local server.
 Open your web browser and go to the address indicated by Streamlit (usually `http://localhost:8501`) to start using Arara.

+Currently, the pdf file to be uploaded must be on the root directory of the project.

 ## Features ✨